 Hearts in Darkness #2

-I would have liked things to be a little bit different during the break up when Caden spirals into his depression and pushes Makenna away.
-Makenna was so supportive of Caden in the first book that I just felt like she would have made a bigger effort to communicate and connect with Caden to make sure that he was still okay.
+While I really enjoyed this one I do wish Caden pushing Makenna away was handled differently.
+I understand that Caden has no control over his depression but I felt that Makenna would have made a bigger effort to make sure that he was still okay.
+It was so clear that Caden was not in a good place when he pushed her away.
 She didn’t seem like the type of person who would have let so much time pass without trying harder to contact him.
 However, that being said, she had a lot on her mind to keep her distracted and more focused on herself.
-On the reverse side, I wish that Caden had taken time to contact Makenna and at least let her know that he was trying to get better and that he wanted to see her again once he felt like he had things back under control.
+On the reverse side, I wish that Caden had taken time to contact Makenna once he was doing better and let her know he still wanted a chance once he got in a better head space.

 Makenna James and Caden Grayson have been inseparable since the day they were trapped in a pitch-black elevator and found acceptance and love in the arms of a stranger.
 Makenna hopes that night put them on the path to forever—which can’t happen until she introduces her tattooed, pierced, and scarred boyfriend to her father and three over-protective brothers.